fabacab/jekyll-builder-for-github-pages-action/README.md

 When a commit to your GitHub Pages publishing source branch ([`gh_pages_publishing_source`](#gh-pages-publishing-source)) is made, this input variable defines the message to use.
 If none is specified, a generic default message will be used.

+### `git_committer_email`

+The email address to use for the committer when a commit is made to your GitHub Pages publishing source branch.
+This defaults to the email associated with the GitHub account running the GitHub Actions workflow if the access token passed as the [`secret_gh_pages_api_token`](#secret-gh-pages-api-token) input variable has permission to access that data.
+If not, it will default to the value of `"{$GITHUB_ACTOR}@users.noreply.github.com"`.

+### `git_committer_name`

+The name to use for the committer when a commit is made to your GitHub Pages publishing source branch.
+This defaults to the display name associated with the GitHub account running the GitHub Actions workflow.

 ### `jekyll_build_opts`

 Extra arguments to pass to [the `jekyll build` command](https://jekyllrb.com/docs/usage/).
 This is particularly useful if your site requires non-default Jekyll build behaviors to be enabled.
 For example, to publish future-dated posts on your blog: